Table of Contents

 We were told by a doctor that our son has a hydrocele.
 Is a hydrocele dangerous?

-A hydrocele contains fluid, and is generally less dangerous compared with a hernia.
-It is due to a similar problem which is the patent opening and tract that extends from the tummy to the groin or genitalia, but this opening is smaller than an inguinal hernia.
+A hydrocele contains fluid, and may present as discoloration and swelling of the scrotum.
+It is due to a patent opening and tract that extends from the tummy to the groin or genitalia, but this opening is smaller than an inguinal hernia.
 A hydrocele can be communicating due to an open tract, or non-communicating (the opening is closed, but fluid still resides within the tract).
-There are other underlying cause of a hydrocele which needs to be excluded for example infection, tumour or torsion of the testis.
+A hydrocele may be secondary to other causes which needs to be excluded for example infection, tumour or torsion of the testis.

-When is the best time to repair a hydrocele?
+When is the best time to repair a pediatric hydrocele?

-The best time to repair a hydrocele is classically advocated after 2 years old.
+The best time to repair a hydrocele is classically advocated after 2 years old, but the evidence is not strong.
+I have seen before hydroceles that occur in 3 and 4 year olds which resolve by themselves.
 This is because during the first years of life, there is a good chance that the opening in the tummy closes by itself and fluid is reabsorbed by the body.
 This is often seen in communicating hydroceles noted from birth.
-If the hydrocele persists after 2 years old, it is unlikely to resolve by itself.
-A hydrocele that is noticed in childhood or adolescence is different and may be a non-communicating hydrocele.
+A hydrocele that is first noticed in childhood or adolescence is different and may be a non-communicating hydrocele.

 Can oral medicine treat a hydrocele?